-4 Ways to Fill Down Blanks in Excel
+How to Fill Down Blanks in Excel: 4 Quick Methods

 1. Fill Down Blanks with ‘Go To Special’ Dialog Box

-We can use the ‘Go to Special’ dialog box to fill the blank cells very easily.
-To explain this method, we will use a dataset that stores the Department, Age & Working Hour information of some employees.
-In our dataset, there are some blanks in Department & Working Hour column.
+We can use the ‘Go to Special’ dialog box to fill in the blank cells very easily.
+To explain this method, we will use a dataset that stores the Department, Age, and Working Hour information of some employees.
+In our dataset, there are some blanks in the Department & Working Hour column.
 We will try to fill these cells very quickly.

 1.1 Fill Blanks with Formula